 NameSummary

-SurgeryMay be necessary in some cases and should only be performed by a veterinarian.
+DebridementSurgical removal of necrotic or infected tissue may be required in moderate to severe cases and should be performed by a veterinarian.

 Support